Short-track speed skating at the 2010 Winter Olympics – Men's 1500 metres: Final heat and results

-The South Korean skaters and Ohno jostled for the lead during much of the race, switching the lead positions multiple times.
+The South Korean skaters and Ohno jostled for the lead during much of the race, switching lead positions multiple times.
 Entering the final lap, the three South Koreans had passed Ohno and were in a position to sweep the medals in the event.
 However, at the entrance of the last corner on the final lap, Lee Ho-suk made a last-minute daring inside pass on Sung Si-bak, only to have his blade collide with Si-bak to cause both skaters to fall and slam into the barriers.
 This allowed Ohno and his fellow American skater J. R. Celski to move into second and third positions behind the eventual winner, Lee Jung-su.
 Lee Ho-suk was later disqualified by judges for causing the crash, and Sung Si-bak took fifth place.

 Following the race, gold medalist Lee Jung-su told the media that he did not feel good about his win because of his teammates' misfortune.
 He credited his win to a decision to start the race in the front of the pack, which was not his usual technique.
 With his second-place finish and his sixth medal, Ohno became the most medaled short track speed skater in Olympic history, and tied Bonnie Blair's record as the most medaled American winter Olympian.
 Celski, who was skating after recovering from an accident the previous fall in which a skate's blade had sliced into his leg, earned his first medal.

 Haralds Silovs became the first athlete in Olympic history to participate in both short track and long track (5000 m) speed skating, and the first to compete in two different disciplines on the same day.
 He competed in the 5000 m and then raced across town to the 1500 m event.